 The cleanest projects follow a familiar sequence: dimensions, quantity, artwork, proof approval, sampling, production, inspection, packing, and dispatch.
 The difference between a smooth order and a delayed one is usually the quality of the input.
 Missing artwork, vague sizing, or late sample approval can add days or weeks.

 Lead time should be reviewed alongside price.
 A lower quote that misses a launch date is not a better quote.
 Straightforward runs usually move faster, especially if the bag is stock-size and unprinted.
 Custom sizing or heavier print coverage adds proofing and production steps, which is normal.
-For simple builds, 12-15 business days after approval is a reasonable planning range.
-More complex orders need more room, especially when volumes rise.
+For simple builds in 2026, 12-18 business days after approval is a reasonable planning range.
+More complex orders need more room, especially when volumes rise or custom trim is required.

 A packaging buyer usually wins twice: once on unit cost, and again on timing.
 The real mistake is treating those as separate decisions.

 Good project control means building a buffer for trade shows, influencer mailings, or retail rollouts.
 If the bags sit inside a broader launch, the team should account for artwork sign-off, sample transit, and the final packing window.
-That is where packaging programs go sideways: not in the factory, but on the calendar.
+Packaging programs often go sideways on the calendar before they fail on the factory floor.

 Why buyers choose our manufacturing and quality controls